bmcorser/_bmcorser.github.io/blog/2014/12/04/the-ipfs.rst

-It's a great idea because it builds on things people are already familiar with that also have mature and and widely successful implementations as well as introducing some novel ideas (see `Mutable namespaces`_) and wraps the whole lot into a cohesive whole.
-The clarity of vision is impressive and ambitious.
+It's a great idea because it builds on things people are already familiar with that also have mature and and widely successful implementations as well as introducing some novel ideas (see `Mutable namespaces`_) and wraps the whole lot into a pretty well cohesive whole.
+The clarity of vision is impressive and ambitious, yes sir.

-It also boasts WIP implementations in hipster [#]_ languages like Golang and Node.js, someone is even working [#]_ on Haskell implementation.
-Groovy.
+It also boasts WIP implementations in hipster [#]_ languages like Golang and Node.js, someone is even working [#]_ on a Haskell implementation.
+What's not to like?

 However, it's not going to happen tomorrow; IPFS is still just a cool idea.
 There are no clients, there is no toolchain or "ecosystem" and there's no